 Chiropractic Care for Osteoarthritis

-Author: Taryn Holmes, Chiropractic Intern
+Author: Dr. Taryn Holmes, D.C

 Osteoarthritis, what is it really?
 Many older adults may be diagnosed with what is called osteoarthritis.
 Having a diagnosis of osteoarthritis means there is degeneration of a particular joint, most commonly being hips, knees, spine and hands.
 Most people who have this diagnosis are over the age of 55, and it is most commonly found in females.
 Living with osteoarthritis can have its challenges, including stiffness, pain, swelling, and how a person moves in their day-to-day life.
 Lucky for some people, they may have osteoarthritis and have little to no symptoms at all.
 Although, there is no “cure” for osteoarthritis, there are many ways a chiropractor can help you manage these symptoms.